Dealer

 6 min.

-Vacuum-sealing food is an effective way to extend its shelf life and ensure exceptionally fresh flavour.
+Vacuum-sealing food is an effective way to extend its shelf life and keep it tasting extraordinarily fresh.

-Removing air slows down the growth of microorganisms, resulting in longer storage without any loss of quality.
-The food loses neither its flavour nor its crisp, fresh appearance.
+Removing the air slows down the growth of micro-organisms, meaning that you can store food for longer without it deteriorating.
+The food retains both its delicious taste and its wonderfully fresh appearance.

 The essentials at a glance